farm-ng/amiga-dev-kit/website/docs/apps/launcher/README.md

 ![gps-ntrip-menu](https://github.com/farm-ng/amiga-dev-kit/assets/133177230/c206e401-3fdf-41a8-805c-2f55a90a8c2d)

 :::tip
-Managed by UC San Diego,
-the California Real Time Network offers free access to base stations across the state.
+For those of you operating in California, [**CRTN**](http://sopac-csrc.ucsd.edu/index.php/crtn/) offers free access to base stations across the state.
-Follow this [**link**](http://sopac-csrc.ucsd.edu/index.php/crtn/) and sign up for a free account.
+Other states or regions may have similar services available.
+Always check local resources for the best positioning support in your area.
 :::

 ### Track Following